Notes on the Geography of Australia: Tennant Creek

 The road we've been on is the second one along this route.
 The first was built during World War II.
 It survives in places and is littered with the past.

-A little geological diversion: the exfoliation blocks called the Devil's Marbles.
+A little geological diversion: they're the exfoliation blocks called the Devil's Marbles.

 We've arrived on the main street of Tennant Creek, 300 miles north of Alice and with three times that many residents.
 A third are Aborigines.
 It's early in the morning, which is why the place seems so shady, as well as deserted.

 Sunrise at the Goldfields, its name a reminder that the town was established after gold was discovered by a lineman.
-That was in 1925, which explains why the buildings are relatively new.
+That was in 1925, which explains why the building is relatively new.

 The single grocery store is similarly screened.